Whole Grain

 Hippie Crispy Bars

-It's Friday morning and I've been up since 6 am.
+It’s Friday morning and I’ve been up since 6 am.
 I may have had one of these rice krispy bars at that time and perhaps another on my way out the door three hours later.
-Basically I've successfully convinced myself that since they're made with brown crisped rice cereal and are sweetened with unrefined sugars that we're basically in breakfast territory here.
-But in reality, these are quite decadent: as if Rice Krispy treats weren't delightful enough on their own, this recipe takes them up a notch in all the right ways, adding bittersweet chocolate, almonds, toasted coconut, and a little sea salt.
-They're just the thing to close out this busy, whirlwind late spring week.
+Basically I’ve successfully convinced myself that since they’re made with brown crisped…

 Everyday Whole Wheat Waffles with Blueberry Sauce

-Citrusy Noodles with Tofu, Asparagus and Sesame
+Citrusy Noodles with Tofu and Asparagus

 Farro Salad with Arugula, Lemon, Feta and Pistachio